-3. configured with inlet openings on both sides of piping such that not less than 2/3rds of the inlet openings face the gravel while providing drainage openings not less than every 10 feet near the bottom of the piping.
+2. placed predominantly no closer than 12 inches (30 cm) from sides of the soil gas collection plenum such that it can be surrounded on the sides by gravel; and configured with soil gas inlet openings on both sides of piping such that not less than 2/3rds of the soil gas inlet openings face the gravel while providing drainage openings not less than every 10 feet near the bottom of the piping.